GreyMilton/vue-classy-components/README.md

 ## What's Coming Up

-I have built a large Vue Component Library before, and I have a clear vision for this one.
-All I need is time!
+I have a clear vision for this library, and am excited by what is possible.

 Here are some of the components I have in mind: